-Photo: I was out with a group of 7–9 year olds at an urban park in Toronto, in 2019.
+Photo: I was out with a group of 7–9 year olds at an urban park in Toronto, in 2019, photographing a mute swan, an invasive species for Toronto.
 They had brought, or in some cases were lent, cameras, and they were taking pictures of what they found interesting or exciting on our walk.
 (Photo copyright Tyler J. Bateman).

 The social relations that enable us to care for nature/land